805.643.7222 | info@ventura-chamber.org| 2478 E. Main St., Ventura, CA 93003

 Venturans also have a virtually unlimited choice of housing options downtown, from mixed-use properties to unique bungalows.

-Ventura Harbor: Ventura Harbor is home to a spectacular small boat01033_Harbor2013_IMG_2462-2 harbor, commercial fishing fleets, and wonderful shops.
+Ventura Harbor: Ventura Harbor is home to a spectacular small boat harbor, commercial fishing fleets, and wonderful shops.
 The harbor is also considered one of the best kayaking spots in Southern California.

 The harbor is the primary departure point and home for Channel Islands National Park.
 The headquarters of the Channel Islands Robert J. Lagomarsino Visitors Center, a one-stop resource for information about the five northern Channel Islands, is also located at the Harbor.
 The visitors’ center features a museum, a living tide pool exhibit, a tower with telescopes, a bookstore, and a picnic area.
 Learning at the harbor will be significantly enhanced when the proposed educational aquarium is built.